Davi-Artorius/Davi-Artorius/README.md

 > "Designing Cognitive Prostheses and Sovereign Autonomous Systems."

-I am a Senior Software Engineer specializing in the convergence of **Artificial Intelligence**, **Full-Stack Engineering**, and **Autonomous Systems**.
+I am a Software Engineer specializing in the convergence of **Artificial Intelligence**, **Full-Stack Engineering**, and **Autonomous Systems**.
 My work focuses on building self-healing, agentic architectures that bridge the gap between raw data and strategic decision-making.

 ---